-The Council also agreed to clean the waste ditch on 500 East as requested by the irrigation company, as a good-faith effort to maintain a positive relationship.
+The Council also agreed that Town employees would keep the waste ditch on 500 East cleaned out, as requested by the irrigation company, as a good-faith effort to maintain a positive working relationship

-14. OPEN MEETINGS ACT TRAINING.
+15. OPEN MEETINGS ACT TRAINING.
 Tyler Timmons conducted the state-mandated annual Open and Public Meetings Act training.